-In the first layer of the capillary routing (Fig. 1) there are four links having a load of $\frac{1}{2}$, but only two of them, marked by thick dashes, are the true bottlenecks and will continue to maintain their value.
-In the second layer (Fig. 2) there are four links with a value of $\frac{1}{3}$, but only three of them, also marked in thick dashes, are the true bottlenecks.
-In the final third layer (Fig. 3) there are two bottlenecks with a load of $\frac{1}{4}$.
-The two remaining links have loads of $\frac{1}{6}$ and $\frac{1}{12}$.
+In the first layer of the capillary routing (Fig. 1) there are four links having a load of $\frac{1}{2}$ , but only two of them, marked by thick dashes, are the true bottlenecks and will continue to maintain their value.
+In the second layer (Fig. 2) there are four links with a value of $\frac{1}{3}$ , but only three of them, also marked in thick dashes, are the true bottlenecks.
+In the final third layer (Fig. 3) there are two bottlenecks with a load of $\frac{1}{4}$ .
+The two remaining links have their loads ultimately fixed to $\frac{1}{6}$ and $\frac{1}{12}$ .

-Although the LP approach derived from the definition of the capillary routing is fully valid, precision errors propagate through the sequence of LP problems often reaching noticeable sizes yielding contradictions.
+Although the LP approach derived from the definition of the capillary routing is fully valid, precision errors propagate through the sequence of LP problems often reaching noticeable sizes and resulting in infeasible LP problems.
 We have found a different, stable LP method maintaining the parameters and variables always in a similar range.

 Instead of decreasing the maximal value of loads of links, the routing path is discovered by solving the max flow problem.
-The resulting paths of these two methods are identical except that the proportions of flow are different by the increase factor of the max flow solution.
-The diagrams of Fig. 4 to Fig. 9 present the capillary routing discovery with the max-flow LP approach, on the same example, with the 7 nodes previously shown in Fig. 1, Fig. 2 and Fig. 3.
+The resulting routing footprints of these two methods are identical except that the proportions of flow are different by the increase factor of the max flow solution.
+For the previously shown example of Fig. 1, Fig. 2 and Fig. 3 with the 7 nodes, the diagrams of Fig. 4 to Fig. 9 now present the capillary routing discovery with the new max-flow LP approach.